dmitriyakkerman/tailwind-starter/README.md

 This will create `styles.css` file in `dist` folder.

-7.Connect `styles.css` to your layout.
+7. Connect `styles.css` to your layout.

-8.Enjoy!
+8. Enjoy!